hyperbrew/bolt-uxp/README.md

 ## Quickstart

-`yarn create bolt-uxp` - Create new project
+`yarn create bolt-uxp` - Create your new Bolt UXP project (follow CLI prompts)

-`cd project` - Create new project
+`cd project` - Change directory to the new project

 `yarn` - Install Dependencies (if not already done by create command)